-From letting you jump straight to your favorite song in an hour-long concert video to helping you instantly find the exact step you’re struggling within a tire-changing tutorial, chapters can make a video far more user-friendly.
-When videos have chapters, viewers don’t have to watch an entire video or try to blindly scrub their way through the progress bar to find a certain piece of information they want.
+From letting you jump straight to your favorite song in an hour-long concert video to helping you instantly find the exact step where you’re struggling within a tire-changing tutorial, YouTube chapters can make a video far more user-friendly.
+When videos have chapters, viewers don’t have to watch an entire video or try to blindly scrub their way through the video progress bar to find a certain piece of information they want.

 Not only can YouTube chapters help videos be featured more prominently in search results, but it’s also likely that chapters have some influence over the videos Google displays in its search engine results, including its featured snippets.

 Here’s a great example of how chapters likely played a role in helping a video win the top search result position.
-You can see that the video also gets significantly more search engine results from real estate than the others since the chapters are featured on the results page.
+You can see that the video also gets significantly more search engine results real estate than the others since the chapters are featured on the results page.

-How to Add Chapters to YouTube Videos
+How to Manually Add Chapters to YouTube Videos

 Timestamp Your Video